 You may alternatively choose to clone apache's git mirror at

-Are you Solr powered?
-Looking for good company?
-Check out Solr's Powered By page to learn about people and companies using Solr.
+Visit Solr's Powered By Wiki page to learn more about more people and companies using Solr.